Glory (Jay-Z song)

 "Glory" is a song by American rapper Jay-Z featuring his daughter Blue Ivy Carter (credited as B.I.C.) and background vocals from Pharrell Williams.
 Produced by The Neptunes (Williams & Chad Hugo), it premiered on Jay-Z's official website LifeandTimes.com on January 9, 2012, two days after his wife Beyoncé gave birth to the couple's first child Blue.
-"Glory" impacted US urban contemporary radio stations on January 17, 2012.
-The melodic hip hop is an emotional homage to Jay-Z's baby girl and wife.
-Lyrically, "Glory" is about the experience and the happiness of becoming a father for the first time.
-It also details the heartbreak the couple suffered over a previous miscarriage.
+"Glory" debuted on US urban contemporary radio stations on January 17, 2012.
+The melodic hip hop track is an emotional homage to Jay-Z's then-newborn child and wife.
+Lyrically, "Glory" is about the experience and happiness of becoming a father for the first time, while also detailing the heartbreak the couple suffered over a previous miscarriage.
 The song opens with Blue's first heartbeat, and includes a sample of Blue's cries towards the end.
-The song contains samples from "The Most Beautifullest Thing in This World", written and performed by rapper Keith Murray.
+The song also contains samples from "The Most Beautifullest Thing in This World", written and performed by rapper Keith Murray.